-18th International Conference on Renewable Mobility "Fuels of the Future" on 18.to 22 January 2021 in Berlin
+19th International Conference on Renewable Mobility "Fuels of the Future" on 24.to 25 January 2022 in Berlin

 The aim of the International Conference is to provide participants with an up-to-date status report on the many different legislative initiatives and to discuss corresponding recommendations for action, to present current market developments and project examples of renewable mobility, and to provide a broad platform for the exchange of experience.

 On the International Conference on Renewable Mobility offers the outstanding opportunity to introduce your company or organization to an international audience of experts and/or to present it via sponsoring.
-You will find details on this in the Presentation Options document.
+You will find details on this in the Exhibition & Participation offer.

 Conclusion of the 18th Conference on Renewable Mobility

 The 18th International Conference on Renewable Mobility, held for the first time in digital format, has ended successfully after 5 days on 22 of January.
 Speakers from the automotive industry, associations, science, politics showed the 560 participants a wide range of technologies and that with liquid low-carbon fuels, more climate protection in transport is possible.
 Participants noted as one key insight that, in a spirit of openness to technological options, all potential technologies, especially those available now, must be utilised when tackling the urgent challenges facing climate protection in the transport sector.